ArthurClemens/faceted_search/documentation/schema_configuration.md

 Either:

-- A field name of a field listed under option `fields`.
+- A field name from option `fields`.
   - Type: `atom()`
 - A keyword list of field name/entry options to generate JSON data from joined tables or fields listed in the `fields` option.